mikepartelow/mikepartelow.github.io/README.md

 `/api/v0/clocktime` checks the hosts's current time, converts it to my timezone, and returns `%H%M` as `Content-Type: text/plain`.
 The IoT clock displays what the endpoint returns.
 Simple!

 I could move to a different continent and not need to update my IoT clock's code.
-I could move to [Pluto](https://science.nasa.gov/dwarf-planets/pluto/facts/) and as long as my API server could find an NTP server, my IoT clock wouldn't need an update.
+I could move to [Jupiter](https://spaceplace.nasa.gov/days/en/) and as long as my API server could find an NTP server, my IoT clock wouldn't need an update.
 Perfect.

+I'd need some updates to get things working on Venus, my clock's display isn't wide enough for that many digits.
+Something to keep in mind.

 ### Buttons